 Whether you have one or both MC1R gene copies inactivated can also determine the shade of red hair you have, from strawberry blonde to deep auburn to bright red.
 This gene is responsible for freckles in many redheads, too.

 You might believe that because these genetic traits are rare, they could be diluted out of the gene pool entirely.
 That’s not likely to happen.
 Even when you can’t see recessive characteristics — red hair, for example — they’re still there, hiding out in a person’s chromosomes.

 When a person has a child, they can pass their recessive gene information to their offspring, and the trait could win out.
 That’s why something like red hair or blue eyes could “skip” generations and show up a few steps down the family line.

 Red hair is more common in women, according to .
 However, Caucasian males are more likely to have blue eyes than females, shows.
 As for the combination of the red hair and blue eyes, little research has looked at which sex is more likely to develop this uncommon characteristic combo.

 Redheads know their hair color isn’t the only unique characteristic.
 In fact, redheads have some other rare tendencies.

 While redheads are born all throughout the world, they’re more likely to crop up in the Northern hemisphere.
-Approximately 2 to 6 percent of redheads call the upper half of the globe home.
+Approximately of redheads call the upper half of the globe home.